CBSE Full Form: A Comprehensive Detailed Guide About CBSE

 History of CBSE

-The origins of CBSE can be traced back to 1921 with the establishment of the Uttar Pradesh High School and Intermediate Education Board, which governed education in regions like Rajputana, Central India, and Gwalior.
-In 1929, the Government of India formed a unified body called the Board of High School and Intermediate Education, which eventually evolved into the Central Board of Secondary Education (CBSE).
+The origins of CBSE trace to 1921 when the Uttar Pradesh High School and Intermediate Education Board was founded to manage education in regions, like Rajputana, Central India and Gwalior.
+In 1929 the Indian government established a body called the Board of High School and Intermediate Education, which eventually evolved into the Central Board of Secondary Education (CBSE).

 Objectives of CBSE